 Be wary of franchisors that want you to sign a large contract full of hidden legal terms that end up controlling your business more than the control you have over operations.
 We advise clients to avoid franchisors that include language such as non-competes, non-circumvention, and any other phrases that contain wording in reference to your legal commitments.

-We implement debt forgiveness strategies that prevent you from going through the mentally draining bankruptcy process.
+We implement debt forgiveness strategies that avoid going through the mentally draining bankruptcy process.
 After we help you lower your debt obligations, we then assist you with ending the financially cumbersome franchise relationship.